 At this stage, the drug has such a hold on a person that it will start affecting the key body systems.
 Individuals may notice increased hypertension and a rapid heart rate.
 Respiratory impairment and muscle spasms are also common.

-The American Addiction Center states that heroin withdrawal usually starts within 6 to 12 hours of the last dose.
+Heroin withdrawal usually starts within 6 to 12 hours of the last dose.
 This time frame usually depends on the strength of the does and the tolerance of the person using it.

 From here, the symptoms will usually reach a peak after 2 to 3 days.
 After 5 to 10 days, the symptoms will usually start to subside.
 However, keep in mind that this number depends on how addicted the person is to the substance.